-The Solar Energy Engineering & Commercialization graduate program offers advanced, interdisciplinary education in solar energy to students with backgrounds in science, technology, engineering or mathematics (STEM).
+The Solar Energy Engineering & Commercialization (SEEC) graduate program offers advanced, interdisciplinary education in solar energy to students with backgrounds in science, technology, engineering or mathematics (STEM).
 The objective of the program is to enable graduates to pursue careers in industry, government, or the nonprofit sector that involve solar energy and its utilization.

 Residents of 14 Western states are eligible to apply for in-state tuition rates, resulting in over $15,000 savings throughout the course of the program.
 Eligible states include Alaska, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington and Wyoming.
 This tuition reduction is made possible through the PSM SEEC’s participation in the Western Regional Graduate program.
 For more information on this program, please visit www.wiche.edu/wrgp.
 Eligible candidates can find the WICHE/WRGP application here.